tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 Masternodes will get the standard return on their stakes, but will also be entitled to a portion of the transaction fees, allowing for a greater return on investment (ROI) ([[7]], [[9]]).

 - Dash Example [[30]].
 Dash was the first cryptocurrency to implement the masternode model in its protocol.
 Under what Dash calls its proof of service algorithm, a second-tier network of masternodes exists alongside a first-tier network of miners to achieve distributed consensus on the blockchain.
 This two-tiered system ensures that proof of service and proof of work perform symbiotic maintenance of Dash's network.
 Dash masternodes also enable a decentralized governance system that allows node operators to vote on important developments within the blockchain.
-A masternode for Dash requires a stake of 1,000nbsp;DASH.
+A masternode for Dash requires a stake of 1,000 DASH.
 Dash and the miners each have 45% of the block rewards.
 The other 10% goes to the blockchain's treasury fund.
 Operators are in charge of voting on proposals for how these funds will be allocated to improve the network.

 - Dash Deterministic Ordering.
 A special deterministic algorithm is used to create a pseudorandom ordering of the masternodes.
 By using the hash from the proof-of-work for each block, security of this functionality is provided by the mining network.

 - Dash Trustless Quorums.
 The Dash masternode network is trustless, where no single entity can control the outcome.
-N&nbsp;pseudorandom masternodes
-  (Quorum&nbsp;A) are selected from the total pool to act as an oracle for N&nbsp;pseudorandom masternodes (Quorum&nbsp;B) that are selected to perform the actual task.
-Quorum&nbsp;A nodes are the nodes that are the closest, mathematically, to the current block hash, while
+  N pseudorandom masternodes (Quorum&nbsp;A) are selected from the total pool to act as an oracle for N pseudorandom masternodes (Quorum&nbsp;B) that are selected to perform the actual task.
+Quorum&nbsp;A nodes are the nodes that are the closest, mathematically, to the current block hash, while Quorum&nbsp;B nodes are the furthest.
-  Quorum&nbsp;B nodes are the furthest.
   This process is repeated for each new block in the blockchain.

 - Dash Proof of Service.
 Bad actors could also run masternodes.
 To reduce the possibility of bad acting, nodes must ping the rest of the network to ensure they remain active.
 All masternode verification is done randomly via the Quorum system by the masternode network itself.
 Approximately 1% of the network is verified each block.
 This results in the entire masternode network being verified approximately six times per day.
 Six consecutive violations result in the deactivation of a masternode.

 *Who uses them?*